Paying for School Meals

 Please note: Online payments are not credited to the student's account between 12.00 noon and 2.00pm; however at all other times the system updates every 15 minutes.

 How can parents help to manage their accounts?

-Accounts should be kept regularly topped up and this can be done either by parents on line using their ParentPay account or by students paying cash into the on-site cash valuers (located in A corridor and the canteen).
+Accounts should be kept regularly topped up and this can be done either by parents on line using their ParentPay account.

 As a safeguard one-off measure, should an account have insufficient funds, a student will be allowed one meal on credit, but this should be settled the next school day.
 To help prevent this happening you can set up an alert system on ParentPay so that you can receive a text or email to alert you if your account reaches a trigger balance.
 This can be found under your ParentPay profile in alert settings.

 The ParentPay website also provides a section on FAQs (Frequently Asked Questions) which can be helpful when trying to resolve any user issues you may have.

 As an alternative to ParentPay, if you would like to pay for your child’s school meals via PayPoint (a network of PayPoint machines located in local shops taking cash ‘top ups’), please contact the finance team at email@example.com.
 They will order you a PayPoint card and while you wait for this card to arrive, provide you with a barcoded letter to enable you to make meal payments.
 If you have more than one child at the school you will need a PayPoint card for each child.